Idioms and Expressions Related to Trees

 That you love someone else

 This connection of people who share news or rumors is sometimes called a "grapevine."
-So "hearing something through the grapevine" means you learn something from a different place or person than where it started.
+So "hearing something through the grapevine" means you learn about it from someone other than the source.

 I heard through the grapevine that the company is opening a new office overseas.